 Why does this happen so frequently?

 Well, for many people, it is easy to let your ego take charge during your workouts.

 You want to feel strong – and be seen as strong by other gym goers – so you load on more weight to the bar than you can actually lift.

 Then as you try to lift the weight, you find that it is too heavy, you lose your balance, and it all comes crashing down…

 And even if you manage to avoid having the weight actually crush you, trying to bite off more than you can chew will have a degenerative impact on your joints and tendons overtime.

 Remember, if you are unable to complete the prescribed number of reps using a full range of motion – going down to parallel on your squats, touching your chest with the bar when bench pressing – then you should reduce the amount of weight to where you can actually lift it properly.

 Best Practice #2: Always Remember To Warm Up

 I’ve covered how to warm-up properly before – but it is such an important point that I’m going to briefly touch on it again here.

-In my experience, the vast majority of guys don’t warm-up properly, if they even bother to warm-up at all!
+In my experience, the vast majority of people don’t warm-up properly, if they even bother to warm-up at all!